 - Luganda, Shona and Northern Ndebele sprint for Signal, Peerio and Psiphon

 Localization Lab also currently supports regular meetings with open agendas every other Friday at alternating times.
 Take a look at the calendar above to see when you can join the discussion!

 To make localization faster and easier, we at Localization Lab aim to increase communication between developers and translators.
-Not understanding the context is the biggest obstacle to localization and a few times a year we host an hour long session on IRC when we can meet with the developers behind of one of our projects, learn more about it, and ask questions.
+Not understanding the context is the biggest obstacle to localization and a few times a year we host an hour long session in which we can meet with the developers behind of one of our projects, learn more about it, and ask questions.